Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 ## Setup a Windows VM

-This isn't strictly necessary if everything later on works.
-But, it makes sure you have a different way to view your VM desktop after removing the VNC display if the passthrough doesn't work the first time.

 I'm not going to document *everything* about this process.
 There are some videos on Youtube that cover the TNS UI for Virtualization.
 But I will make some notes on how I did it.

 **IMPORTANT:** I'm writing these instructions using a Nvidia GTX 1060.
 Things may go a bit differently if you're on AMD.